Carter Cruise

-Carter Cruise is an American DJ, singer, music producer, model, and former erotic actress who advocated for the sex positive movement.
+Carter Cruise is an American DJ, record producer, podcaster and former pornographic film actress.

-Early life
+Early life and education

 Cruise was born in Atlanta, Georgia, and raised in Cary, North Carolina.
 She was home schooled during her childhood and went to Cary High School.
 In 2009, she enrolled at East Carolina University, majoring in psychology and pre-law.
 While in school, she was heavily involved in Greek life, pledging a sorority as a freshman.
 In late 2013, she left her psychology studies at ECU to pursue a full-time career in the adult industry.
 Prior to becoming an adult film performer, she worked as a Hooters girl and lifeguard.

 Career

+Adult modeling and films

-Cruise began working as an erotic model in the summer of 2013.
+Cruise began working as an pornographic film actress in the summer of 2013.
 She made her porn debut in August of that year after contacting the Florida-based talent agency East Coast Talents.
 Her first agent advised her to market herself towards older men, but she instead marketed her brand towards both male and female college students.
 She moved to Los Angeles in March 2014 and signed with the agency Spiegler Girls in June.
 That same month, she was featured in AVN’s "fresh" issue.

-Cruise is interested in making extreme movies that explore issues of female submissiveness and consent.
-She cites Sasha Grey as an influence due to the way she expressed her vulnerability in her films.
-She has appeared in several features, including "Mrs. Polito" in American Hustle XXX from Smash Pictures and as a stepsister in Cinderella XXX.
-She was cast as the lead in director Jacky St. James’ romance feature, Second Chances, produced by New Sensations.
+Cruise stated that she was interested in making extreme movies that explore issues of female submissiveness and consent, citing Sasha Grey as an influence due to her way of expressing vulnerability in her films.
+Cruise appeared in several features, including American Hustle XXX from Smash Pictures and Cinderella XXX.
+In 2014, she was cast as the lead in director Jacky St. James’ romance feature Second Chances, produced by New Sensations.

 In 2015, Cruise became the second performer to ever win AVN Awards for Best New Starlet and Best Actress in the same year, after Jenna Jameson in 1996.
 In October 2015, she signed an exclusive one-year contract with Axel Braun Productions.

-Appearances

-Cruise was the subject of an interview for Cosmopolitan magazine's website called "Sex Work", which profiles women who have careers in sex-related industries.
+Cruise was the subject of a 2014 article by Cosmopolitan magazine's website called "Sex Work", which profiles women who have careers in sex-related industries.

-Other ventures

-Cruise is pursuing a career as a DJ/producer.
-On January 19, 2015, Cruise released her first track, "DUNNIT", a collaboration with Styles&Complete and Crichy Crich, for Buygore Records.
-In an interview, Cruise stated that she is working on several songs and has also done some writing for various outlets, including sex advice blogs.

-Advocacy

-Cruise is also friends with fellow collegiate porn actress Belle Knox.
-Encouraged by her father, Cruise contacted Knox because she believed that she was "one of the few people who could really understand what she was going through."
+She is friends with fellow collegiate porn actress Belle Knox.
+Encouraged by her father, Cruise contacted Knox as she believed she would be "one of the few people who could really understand what she was going through."
 With regard to the publicity that Knox received, Cruise commented that she was "disgusted and appalled by the way civilized society tormented an 18-year-old woman for being sexual.
 The whole affair really demonstrated how important it is that we improve sexual education and tackle stigmas, as well as foster compassion and empathy between people."

+In 2016, Cruise was named by CNBC as one of the 12 most popular pornographic film actresses.